 Ingredients

-150g salt fish - soaked for 10 mins and cubed
+150g salted fish - soaked for 10 mins and sliced

 3-4 kaffir lime leaves - tear into smaller pieces